Gabb-c/spotify-embed/README.md

-# spotfy-embed
+# spotify-embed
-A spotfy embed component
+A spotify embed component